juakofz/Age-of-Space/README.md

 - Variable names changed to fit new naming coventions
 - Added funcitonalities to Vector2 class.
 It was so bare-bones I find it surprising how we got so many things done
 - Added comments so I can understand what we did a year ago

+#### P 0.13
+- Disabled game phases, enemys, attacks, lists of entities... and many others for dev
+- Fixed some of the bugs with mouse selection rectangle.
+There is still work to be done
+- Improved and tweaked many little things
+- Disabled rendering filter for textures so they would look pixelated instead of blurry